jamjen831/Get-Weather/README.md

 # Get-Weather
-Get OpenWeather info for BlueIris Overlay
-Currenlty using / moifiying HTML data but working on properly parsing the default JSON to be able to better manage the data
+Get OpenWeather info for BlueIris Overlay (orr anything that want's a text file) Currenlty using / moifiying HTML data but working on properly parsing the default JSON to be able to better manage the data
 Steps: